LGBTQIA+ Issues in Records at the National Archives

 By the 1950s, in the political and social climate of the Cold War, hundreds of homosexual people were fired from or refused federal jobs during what is known as the "Lavender Scare."

 This policy was not overturned until the mid-1970s.

-Members of the LGBTQIA+ community have served in the U.S. armed forces from the American Revolution to the present day; lesbians since at least the First World War.
+Members of the LGBTQIA+ community have served in the U.S. armed forces from the American Revolution to the present day.

 The National Archives holds thousands of pages of documents related to U.S. policy towards members of the LGBTQIA+ community in the military.